compoundingeffects/bigpictureschool/systems_science.md

 **Looking at the whole picture**.
 Instead of isolating one variable at a time (the traditional scientific approach), systems science looks at the entire system in its real-world context.
 The reasoning is that pulling something out of its environment, like studying an animal only in a lab, can change its behavior so much that your findings don't reflect reality.

 **Spotting patterns across different fields**.
 One of the most powerful things systems science does is identify patterns that show up in very different kinds of systems.
-A forest recovering after a fire, a city rebuilding after a natural disaster, and a body fighting off an infection all respond to disruption in surprisingly similar ways.
-By recognizing these shared structures, lessons learned in one field can shed light on problems in a completely different one.
+A forest recovering after a fire, a city rebuilding after a natural disaster, and a body fighting off an infection all follow a surprisingly similar arc: a rapid initial response, followed by gradual rebuilding, and eventually a new stable state.
+By recognizing these shared patterns, lessons learned in one field can shed light on problems in a completely different one.

 **Thinking about change over time**.
 Systems aren't static — they constantly change, adapt, and respond to what happens around them.
 A snapshot of a system at one moment can be misleading.
 Systems science emphasizes watching how things evolve and unfold, because timing and sequence often matter enormously.